foresterre/cargo-msrv/book/src/index.md

 limited by newly introduced Rust language features, library functions or Rust editions.

 For example, if you want to use const generics and be generic over integers, bool's or char's, you must use a Rust compiler which supports the const generics MVP.
-This feature was introduced in [Rust 1.51](https://blog.rust-lang.org/2021/03/25/Rust-1.51.0.html#const-generics-mvp), which.
-If you then do not have any code, or configuration which requires an even newer Rust release, your MSRV would be '1.51'.
+This feature was introduced in [Rust 1.51](https://blog.rust-lang.org/2021/03/25/Rust-1.51.0.html#const-generics-mvp).
+If you do not have any other code, or configuration, which requires an even newer Rust release, your MSRV would be '1.51'.

 While the MSRV has been a well-known concept within the Rust community for a long time, it was also introduced to the